ajberkley/cl-binary-store/README.md

 I have not cut a first release tag even though the system works well currently because I'd like to put in the pluggable version coding schemes first to always keep backwards compatibility with first release

 ## Focus
+- Speed
+- Compact output
 - Data that has multiple and circular references within it
   - This dominates serialization time (but you can disable this feature to get crazy speeds)
   - Complex list circularity and references (other than to the head of lists, separately disableable as well)
-- Speed and compactness of output
 - Extensibility for specialized data and objects
 - Should work out of the box without any effort with an easy programmer / user interface
 - Stable API and no breaking changes (this is a standard Common Lisp goal)